ProjectOpenSea/opensea-js/README.md

 Check out the [Ship's Log](https://github.com/ProjectOpenSea/ships-log), built with the SDK, which shows the recent orders in the OpenSea orderbook.

 You can view a live demo [here](https://ships-log.herokuapp.com/)!
 Also check out the [Mythereum marketplace](https://mythereum.io/marketplace), which is entirely powered by OpenSea.js.

+## Migrating to version 1.0

+Version 1.0 introduces bundling for semi-fungible and fungible assets, serialized asset collections, a smaller bundle size, and more, along with many bug fixes.

+- `computeFees` now takes in either the `fees` from a collection or a single asset, and returns a new and more consistent type, `ComputedFees`
+- `schemaName` has been moved out of main method calls and into the `Asset` type
+- `OpenSeaAPI::getAsset()` now accepts named arguments, consistent with other methods
+- `profile_img_url` in the `OpenSeaAccount` type has been renamed to `profileImgUrl`

+Removed deprecations:

+- `transferOne`, replaced by `transfer`
+- `tokenId` and `tokenAddress` parameters for most SDK methods, replaced by creating an `Asset` type and passing that in

 ## Migrating to version 0.6